yahortalkachou/test_rag/README.md

 ### 5. Accessing the System
 Once the containers are healthy, you can access the following interfaces:
+Run all tests (or DB test and parsing test) to init test database before using.
 * **Web Interface (NiceGUI):** [http://localhost:8000](http://localhost:8000)
 * **API Documentation (Swagger):** [http://localhost:8000/docs](http://localhost:8000/docs)
 * **Qdrant Dashboard:** [http://localhost:6333/dashboard](http://localhost:6333/dashboard)